Get Involved - Auditions

 • Alex (f, 20s–40s): Successful, driven, fun-loving: Johnny’s new boss, Alex is baffled by the fifties lifestyle and focused on the thrill of the next big deal.
 Will Judy and Johnny’s choices reshape how she sees him, and what choices will she make as a result?

-Note: The roles of Judy and Marcus will require a willingness to learn some Jive.
+Note: The roles of Judy, Johnny and Marcus will require a willingness to learn some Jive.
 This is not essential for other roles.
 No experience necessary here either, but a readiness to learn required!

 If you have any questions, please contact Caroline Wells (Director) and Sarah Underwood (Producer) on [email protected].